Archaeology Terms

 Fire Cracked Rock (FCR)

-Feature with Fire Cracked Rock Fire-cracked and/or burned rock appears primarily in sandstone, limestone, chert or quartzite raw materials.
-This rock has been culturally modified by burning only and appears as blocky pieces with irregular faces that may have fractured from the fire.
-When heavily burned limestone becomes smooth, gritty and crumbles.
-These rocks usually break apart easily; they sometimes are charred but other than that, color will vary and is not a determining factor.
-Pictured is a surface hearth consisting of large quantities of FCR and wood charcoal.
-The rock helps to hold the heat and makes cooking more efficient.
+Feature with Fire Cracked Rock Fire-cracked or burned rock, often called FCR, has been culturally modified by burning only.
+It appears as blocky pieces with irregular faces that may have fractured from the fire.
+FCR in western Wisconsin is often sandstone, limestone or dolomite, chert, or quartzite.
+When heavily burned, limestone becomes smooth, gritty, and crumbly.
+These rocks often break apart easily; sometimes they are charred, but otherwise, color can vary.
+The photo shows a hearth area with wood charcoal and large quantities of FCR, from a site in Vernon County.
+The rock would have helped to hold the heat and make cooking more efficient.